Brad Bird: The Simpsons and The Iron Giant (1989–1999)

-The Iron Giant (1997–2000)

 Animation had a commercial and creative renaissance in the U.S. during the 1990s, with Hollywood studios eager to capitalize on the success of Disney's The Lion King (1994).
 Bird continued to shop around film ideas to studios throughout the decade, but grew frustrated with his lack of progress in his dream of directing a feature.
 He was momentarily signed to direct a live-action comedy, Brothers in Crime, at New Line Cinema, but it did not pan out.
 In addition, his growing family gave rise to other concerns.
 "I had anxiety about devoting my energy to work that was meaningful and spending time with my family, which was also meaningful to me.
 If I did one, would I fail at the other?" he worried.
-He pored these themes into a screenplay for The Incredibles, which he pitched to studios beginning in 1992.
+He poured these themes into a screenplay for The Incredibles, which he pitched to studios beginning in 1992.
 He also developed an original sci-fi feature titled Ray Gunn, with a script co-written by Matthew Robbins.
 Its futuristic story centered on a private detective in an Art Deco world of humans and aliens.
 Bird signed a production deal with Turner Feature Animation in January 1995, but the studio felt Ray Gunn would be too intense for its target demographic of young children.
 The following year, Turner merged with Time Warner, which contained the last three months of Bird's contract.